-Why it's smarter to stay in the Paris climate deal
+Why quitting the Paris climate deal is a bad idea

-President Donald Trump is reportedly planning to withdraw the U.S. from the Paris Agreement, a landmark international climate change deal reached in 2015.
+The U.S. will withdraw from the Paris Agreement, a landmark international climate change deal reached in 2015, President Trump announced today.

-That's a terrible idea.
-To flee now would be bad for the country, bad for business, bad for humanity, bad for ecology and even bad for Trump.
+This is a terrible idea.
+To flee now is bad for the country, bad for business, bad for humanity, bad for ecology and even bad for Trump.
 Here are a few reasons why.

 1. The Paris Agreement is a badly needed breakthrough.